 The course comprises four units: For the AS Course these are Marketing & People and Managing Business Activities, whilst in the second year of the course students will study Business Decisions & Strategy and Global Business.
 The course prepares students to enter university to study a wide range of business-related topics, to complement almost any other university course, or to enable them to run their own business.

-Entry requirements: Students need not have studied Business at IGCSE: The course requires a minimum of Grade C or level 5 at IGCSE in First Language English.
+Entry requirements: Students need not have studied Business at IGCSE: The course requires the equivalent to a minimum level 5 at IGCSE in First Language English.